International Politics (M.Sc. / P.Grad.Dip.)

 Overview

-The MSc in International Politics is a one year full-time (two year part-time) course which enables students to develop the abilities to assess the major theories of international relations and to formulate policy relevant research questions in the field.
+The MSc in International Politics is a one-year full-time (two-year part-time) course that emphasizes research methods and skills in the theoretically guided study of developments in international politics.
+Topics covered may include but are not limited to questions around conflict and security, the development and stability of political regimes, policy making, economic inequality, and EU politics.
 Students will learn to design and conduct their own research using relevant social scientific theories and methods.
 They will also develop the skills to communicate research effectively in a variety of forms.
-Students take four compulsory modules, four elective modules and write a 10,000 word dissertation.

 Career Opportunities

-You will develop the necessary skills for a range of research-related careers in the fields of applied policy research, business, government, law, media, international aid, and international governmental and non-governmental organizations as well as a solid foundation for research PhDs.
+Students develop the necessary skills and knowledge for a range of research-related careers in the fields of applied policy research, business, government, law, media, international aid, and global governmental and non-governmental organisations as well as a solid foundation for a research Ph.Ds.

 Study International Politics (M.Sc.) at Trinity

-A presentation about the International Politics M.Sc.
-Course at TCD, by Dr. Peter Stone at the Postgraduate Open Day.
+A presentation about the International Politics (M.Sc.) programme at Trinity College Dublin, delivered by Dr. Peter Stone.

 Course Details